Zebiano/Labeler/README.md

 ## Commands
 ### `labeler -c`

 Interactive CLI for the config.
-Most likely the first command to run.
-I recommend setting the `token` and the `owner`, as they rarely change usually.
+I recommend running this as your first command and setting the `token` and `owner`, as they will probably not change that often.
 If you want to remove an entry, simply enter nothing when asked.

 - **token**: Personal GitHub Access Token.
 Create one called "Labeler" [here](https://github.com/settings/tokens) with the following permissions: `repo` and `admin:org`.
 - **owner**: Also known as the username.
 In [my case](https://github.com/Zebiano) it's `Zebiano` for example.